Video Transcript for Swat Tag

 To cement a solid understanding of these critical elements of the game, continue play for several minutes.

-Then, introduce one or more variations (see Variations tab) to increase the challenge and levels of participation for your group.
+Then, introduce one or more changes (see Variations tab) to increase the challenge and levels of participation for your group.

 Naturally, the more people you have in your group, the larger your circle needs to be.
 This not only invites a great deal more activity, but also permits a lot more space for people to move about.